alexeygumirov/pandoc-for-pdf-how-to/README.md

 		- `subtitle` field is used in the footer instead of `author`.
         - blockqute font is darker than original which is better for reading.
         - code listings are wrapped on white spaces by default.
+        - code listins font size is set to "footnotesize".
     - Both templates you can find in the repository of this project.
 Original template [eisvogel.latex][LINK 2] and my modified [eisvogel_mod.latex][LINK 3]

 - **texlive**